nucleuslabs/form-capacitor/README.md

 The`errorMapToFlatArray` function included in form-capacitor will turn errorMap Tree into a flat array of error objects.

-## Why another form state / validation management library?
+## Why did we develop another form state / validation management library?

-We have used formik and redux-forms which are great form state management libraries with many features and they make managing forms much easier but the complexity and amount of fields in our forms caused too performance issues including many re-renders so we decided to try to make a generic form library that could handle re-renders using a mobx-state-tree.
+We have used formik and redux-forms which are great form state management libraries with many features and they make managing forms much easier but the complexity and amount of fields in the forms we were using for medical applications caused too many performance issues due to the fact that full form state updates were causing re-renders as you type in text areas and text inputs.
+We decided to make a generic form library that could handle re-renders using a mobx-state-tree.
 We also wanted to use standard validation syntax between front-end and back-end using json-schema.

 ## Testing

 Run `make test` to run all the tests and see a coverage report.

+### JSON Schema 'As You Type' validation todos:
+- Support array type **Tuple Validation** (https://json-schema.org/understanding-json-schema/reference/array.html#tuple-validation)